darkzeroman/Notes/MachineLearningInAction.md

 ### Apriori Algorithm

-* Pros: Easy to code up* Cons: May be slow on large datasets* Works with: Numeric values, nominal values
+* Pros: Easy to code up* Cons: Will be slow on large datasets* Works with: Numeric values, nominal values

 Association analysis (association rule learning): looking for hidden relationships in large datasets.

 * Frequent item sets: collections of items that frequently occur together
 * Association rules: suggest that a strong relationship exists between two items
 * Support: percentage of the dataset that contains the itemset
 * Confidence: association rules, support(two_items)/support(one_item)

+Need to check all possible itemsets from powerset, so any sort of reducing the possibilities would be great.
+Otherwise it's 2^n.

 Apriori Principle: if an itemset is frequent, then all of its subsets are frequent (or inverse)